School of Information Sciences

 "If librarianship continues to focus only on its historical haloes and overlook its historical warts, it will only perpetuate a professional ethos that makes it possible to persistently issue historically inaccurate statements," said Wiegand.

 Wiegand is colloquially known as the "Dean of American Library Historians," among many other titles.
-He is the author of The American Public School Library: A History and In Silence or Indifference: Racism and the Jim Crow Segregated Public School Libraries.
+He is the author of American Public School Librarianship: A History and In Silence or Indifference: Racism and Jim Crow Segregated Public School Libraries.
 He holds a PhD in history from Southern Illinois University, an MLS from Western Michigan University, an MA in history from University of Wisconsin–Milwaukee, and a BA in history from University of Wisconsin–Oshkosh.

 Tags: